 My hon.
 Friend mentioned three things.
 First, the current uncertainty around EU exit; secondly, the regulatory framework in which the sector operates; and thirdly, the need to maintain a skilled workforce.
 I will try to deal with those separately.

-On the EU exit, I know that the uncertainty and not knowing the rules of the future is very difficult for business.
+On the EU exit, I know that the uncertainty of not knowing the rules of the future is very difficult for business.
 I have been in business for most of my life and I know that the one thing you need is certainty to plan —not you, Mr McCabe, but one generally.
 I am sure you would if you were in business, as you may be in the future if you decide to change career; I am sure it would be a brilliant career, whatever you decided to do.
 One thinks about the certainty of rules and the importance of frictionless trade in goods for supply chains across industry.

 That is particularly important for the furniture industry, which relies, as my hon.
 Friend said, on sourcing the very best materials, from wherever they may come.
 That could be the EU, with the Italian fabrics that she mentioned, or hardwoods from other parts of the world.
 The Government will do everything we can to ensure that the movement of goods remains as frictionless as possible to the benefit of industry across the UK.